 If the dialog box below appears, press Yes.

-54. In the iSCSI Initiator Properties window, click the Discovery tab:
+57. In the iSCSI Initiator Properties window, click the Discovery tab.

-55. Click on the Discover Portal button.
+58. Click on the Discover Portal button.
 The Discover Target Portal dialog appears.
-Type in 127.0.0.1.
+In IP address or DNS name field, type in 127.0.0.1.

-56. Click on the Advanced button.
-Select Microsoft iSCSI Initiator as the Local Adapter and select the Initiator IP (keep it default for 127.0.0.1).
+59. Click on the Advanced button.
+Select Microsoft iSCSI Initiator as Local adapter and select the Initiator IP (keep it default for 127.0.0.1).
 Confirm your actions to complete Target Portal Discovery.

-58. In Advanced settings, select Microsoft iSCSI Initiator as the Local Adapter.
+61. In Advanced Settings, select Microsoft iSCSI Initiator as Local adapter.
 Select the Initiator IP in the same subnet as the IP address of the partner server from the previous step.
 Confirm your actions to complete Target Portal Discovery.

 NOTE: If the created targets are not listed, check the firewall settings of the StarWind Server as well as the list of networks served by the StarWind server (go to StarWind Management Console -> Configuration -> Network).